Cincinnati, Ohio Workplace Injury Lawyer and worker fatigue accidents lawyer investigating OSHA violations for injured plaintiffs nationwide

 About 25 percent of American workers spend over 40 hours a week working, and almost 15 million workers are on evening, night, rotating and other irregular shifts.
 Work schedules like these can easily lead to worker fatigue.
 Fatigue and lack of sleep slows both physical and cognitive reaction times and accuracy, increasing risk for injury in the workplace.

 Many employers offer workers overtime and extra hours, and fail to take into account the deteriorated physical and mental condition the employee may face with more hours on the job.
-Employers have a duty to assess employee health and identify signs of stress to prevent worker fatigue accidents.
+Employers have a duty to assess employee health and identify signs of stress to prevent worker fatigue injury.

 Employers can mitigate the safety risks by offering schedules that encourage rest and proper recovery so workers are fully aware of their surroundings and are less likely to suffer an injury on the job.
 Truck companies and transportation outfits are renowned for worker fatigue accidents and serious road accidents that can be prevented with some foresight and responsibility.